In this article...

 Senate File 243 makes it a crime to fail to disclose the location of a body with the intent to conceal a crime.

-The Senate File 243 was introduced in response to the death of Noah Herring at the Coralville Reservoir last summer.
+Senate File 243 was introduced in response to the death of Noah Herring at the Coralville Reservoir last summer.
 Herring drowned on April 7, 2020.
 Four people were present when he died.
 None of them called 911, and they withheld information about his whereabouts.
 Herring's body was eventually recovered four days later.

 In direct response to that situation and the outrage, Senate File 243 makes it a crime for anyone who witnesses someone else suffering from imminent danger of death or risk of severe injury and fails to contact authorities is now guilty of an aggravated misdemeanor.
 Anyone who doesn't disclose the location of a body to hide a crime is now committing a Class D felony.

 Under Senate Bill 243, a person who believes someone is at risk of serious bodily injury or imminent danger of death shall contact local law enforcement or medical services.
-Suppose they don't call for help, and the person does suffer serious bodily injury.
+Suppose they don't call for help, and the person suffers serious bodily injury.
 In that case, they are guilty of a simple misdemeanor.
 If they don't help and the person dies, they are guilty of an aggravated misdemeanor.

 Child Endangerment Committed by a Sex Offender HF 710